aborow/sharevault.odoo.com/sic_code/README.md

 [ DESCRIPTION ]

-This module creates a field to enter the 'Standard Industrial Classification' code into the customer's record.
+This module creates a field to enter the 'Standard Industrial Classification' code into the partner's record.

-The field is right under the 'Internal Reference' one and is shown only to customers.
+The field is right under the 'Internal Reference'.

-The admin area is in Contacts/Configuration/SIC Code.
-Only admin user can change data.